EnricoBreg/EnricoBreg/README.md

 - 👋 Hi, I’m @EnricoBreg
 - 👀 I’m interested in Computer science, programming, algorithms and all that concerns computer science in general :)
 - 🌱 I’m currently learning Frontend and Backend
-- 💞️ I’m looking to working important projects in future
+- 💞️ I’m looking for working important projects in future
 - 📫 My LinkedIn: https://www.linkedin.com/in/enrico-bregoli/

 <!---